by Daniel Hathaway

 “Echoes” was the idée fixe for Sorrell’s program, devised in consultation with Venetian expert Marika Tacconi and expressed literally in pieces like Gabrieli’s Canzon in echo á 12, Monteverdi’s Duo Seraphim, and Schütz’s Jauchzet dem Herren, where you hear the music more than once at varying levels of sophistication.
 Figuratively, Echoes of The Basilica, of Lamentation, of Love, of Mysticism, from the North, and from Venice organized the program into six sections, introducing echo techniques used by the Venetians in vocal and instrumental chamber music.

 The performances were uniformly stunning.
 Boston’s Dark Horse Consort, named after the bronze horses that decorate the San Marco façade, brought cornettists Kiri Tollaksen and Alex Opsahl, and sackbut players Greg Ingles, Erik Schmalz, Liza Malamut, Ben David Aronson, and Mack Ramsey together with Apollo’s Fire’s resident strings to excellent effect.
 Sopranos Amanda Powell and Raha Mirzadegan and tenors Jacob Perry and Corey Shotwell were resplendent in Monteverdi’s ebullient madrigals and in the spooky “Duo Seraphim” from the Vespers.
-Other uncredited sopranos shone in the madrigals.
+Two other sopranos — Rebecca Myers and Madeline Apple Healy — shone in the madrigals.

 Alas, a program change deprived us of hearing Tollaksen and Opsahl’s dueling cornetti in Giovanni Battista Riccio’s Canzon a doi soprani in Echo proposta.